Maurice Lloyd

-Maurice Lloyd (February 15, 1983) is a former professional Canadian football linebacker who played for the Saskatchewan Roughriders and Edmonton Eskimos of the Canadian Football League.
+Maurice Lloyd (February 15, 1983) is an American former professional football linebacker who played for the Saskatchewan Roughriders and Edmonton Eskimos of the Canadian Football League (CFL).
 After spending three seasons with the Roughriders, he signed with the Eskimos and spent two seasons with that team.
 He sat out the 2011 season before re-signing with Saskatchewan.
 He played college football at UConn.

 College career

 Lloyd attended the University of Connecticut under coach Randy Edsall.
 He started at the middle linebacker for the Huskies all four seasons, from 2001 to 2004 and was able to record 18 solo tackles his Sophomore year.
 His junior year, he led his team in tackles with 122 and he finished his senior year with 117 tackles, 12 tackles for losses, three quarterback sacks, and an interception.

 Professional career

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

-In May 2006, Lloyd was picked up as a free agent by the Saskatchewan Roughriders.
+In May 2006, Lloyd was signed as a free agent by the Saskatchewan Roughriders.
 He started in six regular season games and both playoff games at middle linebacker, making his CFL debut in week 13.

 In 2007, Lloyd started 16 regular season games, both playoff games, and the 95th Grey Cup game, missing two regular season games due to injury.
 Lloyd finished the regular season with 69 defensive tackles, four special teams tackles, three quarterback sacks and two interceptions.
 He was named a West Division All Star for the year.

 On September 4, 2008 Lloyd was named the CFL's defensive player of the month and later became a 2008 CFL All-Star.